The Gupta family read and analyzed our country’s fault lines. The

 Chess notes

-What all this shows is that it is unlikely chess has a significant impact on overall cognitive ability.
-So while it might sound like a quick win – that a game of chess can improve a broad range of skills – unfortunately this is not the case.
+quick win – that a game of chess can improve a broad range of skills –

 The failure of generalisation of a particular skill, in fact, happens to occur in many other areas beyond chess – such as music training, which has been shown to have no effect on non-music cognitive or academic abilities.
 The same applies to video game training, brain training, and working memory training, among others.
+Ancient intelligence or just a good game?Pexels.

-But although expecting chess to enhance children’s cognitive ability and overall academic achievement is just wishful thinking, this doesn’t mean it can’t still add value to a child’s education.
+and overall academic achievement is just wishful thinking, this doesn’t

-Clearly, playing chess involves some level of arithmetical and geometrical skill, and designing mathematical games or exercises with chess material can still be a simple and fun way to help children to learn.
+chess material can still be a simple and fun way to help children to

 Published on The Conversation